flaf/miscellaneous/puppet/modules/puppetserver/README.md

 to 1.
 It's the maximum number of groups to which a node belongs in the data hierarchy.
 The default value of this parameter is `3`.

+The `groups_from_master` parameter is an array of non-empty strings (but the array can be empty).
+The default value of this parameter is `[]` (ie an empty array).
+This parameter is only useful for a "client" puppetserver.
+This parameter will be completely ignored for a "autonomous" puppetserver.
+For a "client" puppetserver, this array can contain names of yaml hiera groups from the master.
+These groups will be imported in the data hierarchy of the "client" puppetserver.
+The name of a group must be provided without the `yaml` extension.
+For instance with the value `[ 'foo', 'bar' ]` the hiera group files `foo.yaml` and `bar.yaml` will be imported in the "client" puppetserver from the master.

 The `modules_repository` parameter is the url address of a Puppet forge server requested by the puppetserver.
 The